Get In Shape And Get Your Portfolio Growing With Nautilus

 For the terminal stage, I assumed the company will grow at 2.5% in perpetuity based on long-term GDP growth assumptions.

 A 2% difference in revenue and 4% difference in operating margins leads to a wide range of outcomes at $16.95 (conservative model) or $25.04 (optimistic model).
-It is possible the company doesn't achieve either of these outcomes but management's proven track record of growing sales and improving profitability the past 5 years makes me more comfortable the trend will continue.
+It is possible the company doesn't achieve either of these outcomes, but management's proven track record of growing sales and improving profitability the past 5 years makes me more comfortable the trend will continue.

-If I assign equal probabilities of these outcomes, or alternatively, take an average of these two values I see fair value at $21.
+If I assign equal probabilities of these outcomes, or alternatively, take an average of these two values, I see fair value at $21.
 This would indicate about 29% upside from Friday's close of $16.25.

 3) Trading Near a Key Support Level

-I don't base any of my investments solely on technical analysis but I feel much better about my entry point when there is some support from the chart.
+I don't base any of my investments solely on technical analysis, but I feel much better about my entry point when there is some support from the chart.

 Source: Bloomberg

-The chart shows $16 as a recent support level meaning that buyers came back into the market creating buying pressure to keep the price above $16.
-In November, the share price briefly fell below $16 for a matter of days then reversed course and rose all the way back to $19.55 before the recent tumble.
+The chart shows $16 as a recent support level, meaning that buyers came back into the market creating buying pressure to keep the price above $16.
+In November, the share price briefly fell below $16 for a matter of days, then reversed course and rose all the way back to $19.55 before the recent tumble.

-The bottom panel of the chart shows the relative strength index (RSI) which indicates when a stock is oversold or overbought.
+The bottom panel of the chart shows the relative strength index (RSI), which indicates when a stock is oversold or overbought.
 The green section in October and November of last year shows the stock was overbought with an RSI below 30.
-The RSI currently stands at 34.5 which is very close to oversold levels.
+The RSI currently stands at 34.5, which is very close to oversold levels.
 We can see the stock tends to bottom out when the RSI reaches these levels as it did in June and November of last year.

 The share price recently fell 13% on January 9th as D.A.
 Davidson & CO analyst Andrew Burns downgraded Nautilus from buy to neutral and lowered the price target from $24 to $20 within the next year.